phys-jychen/ahcal-pid/README.md

 to display help information.
 For more detail, please refer to the following instructions. :p

 ### Selecting Hits
-In MC samples or even real data, a large number of hits do not deposit energy in the scintillator.
-These hits are not useful in our analysis and should be discarded.
+In MC samples or even real data, some of the hits do not deposit energy in the scintillator, or the energy deposition is a negative number.
+In these cases, the hits are misleading and not useful in our analysis; therefore, they should be discarded.
 To achieve this, run
 ```shell
 iSel -f [file]
 ```